Chemotherapy for vulvar cancer

 Chemotherapy uses drugs to kill or slow the growth of cancer cells.
 The aim is to destroy cancer cells while causing the least possible damage to healthy cells.

-- during a course of radiation therapy, to make the radiation therapy treatment more effective (known as chemoradiation)
+- during a course of radiation therapy, to make the radiation treatment more effective (known as chemoradiation or chemoradiotherapy)

-- to control cancer that has spread to other parts of the body
+- to control cancer that has spread outside the vulva.

-The drugs are given by injection into a vein (intravenously).
+The drugs are usually given by injection into a vein (intravenously).
 You will usually have several treatment sessions, with rest periods in between.
-Together, the session and rest period are called a cycle.
 Treatment is usually given during day visits to a hospital or clinic as an outpatient.
-Rarely, you may need to stay in hospital for a night or two.
+Rarely, you may need to stay in hospital for a couple of nights.